yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 local doors = GetAllActorsOfClass("BP_VaultDoor")

 -- By tag
--- Tags can be added to Lua Objects in the level editor, or modifed by LUA scripts at runtime using:
+-- Tags can be added to Lua Objects in the level editor, or modified by LUA scripts at runtime using:
 -- AddActorTag(targetActor, "AssassinTarget") and RemoveActorTag(targetActor, "AssassinTarget")
 local targets = GetAllActorsWithTag("AssassinTarget")
 local target = GetActorWithTag("AssassinTarget")

--- Check if an actor has a specific tag if ActorHasTag(targetActor, "Interactable") then
+-- Check if an actor has a specific tag if ActorHasTag(targetActor, "AssassinTarget") then
-    LogMessage("This actor is interactable!") end
+    LogMessage("This actor is an AssassinTarget!") end

 -- All player characters